MQ-06/SimpleCalculatorJS/README.md

-# 🧮 NeoCalculator
+# 🧮 SimpleCalculator

 A next-gen JavaScript calculator that does basic math with futuristic vibes.
-Clean UI, vanilla JS, and ready to crunch numbers like a pro. ✨
+Clean UI, JS, and ready to crunch numbers like a pro. ✨

 ![GitHub Views](https://komarev.com/ghpvc/?username=your-username&repo=NeoCalculator&style=flat-square)